 - Students can lose their access codes or enter them incorrectly, and

 - Students were mistakenly registering their access codes on the wrong websites (outside of Blackboard), causing the access codes to appear used and needing to be reset.
-This held up the process and oftentimes frustrated students.
+This held up the process and often frustrated students.

 Effective in fall 2014, the liberal arts division went access code-free.
 We are excited about the possibilities that these solutions will provide; for example: